mrfinesse47/tri-state-slider/readme.md

-## Tri State Slider Toggle Button
+## Tri State Slider Toggle Button Made With Vanilla Javascript

 This is a triple state toggle slider made with vanilla JS. you can toggle this slider using the mouse or the keyboard.
-To use the keyboard use the enter key or the spacebar.
+To use the keyboard tab over to the slider and use the enter key or the space-bar.
 With the mouse you can click left right or centre to choose where you want to send the slider to.

-check the console to make use of the position variable
+check the console to make use of the position variable.